stevenrobertson/sd-docs/report/misc.md

 graphics chips designed for low-power applications, such as those in the PowerVR architecture [@PowerVR2009].

-As accumulations cannot be bounded *a priori* in the flame algorithm, any tile-based approach must be implemented after the iteration step, splitting accumulation information across the entire image domain into discrete queues for each tile.
-The mechanics of the queue system depend on several implementation choices; to avoid ambiguity, it will be described after the techniques on which it depends.
+As accumulation regions cannot be bounded *a priori* in the flame algorithm, dynamic point queues must be maintained throughout the rendering process.
+The feasibility of maintaining these queues depends on many parameters, and exactly one combination of parameters has been found which meets all necessary criteria.
+The techniques used to attain this particular configuration are presented below, followed by a description of the integrated algorithm.
+Because of the sensitivity of this approach to configuration changes, extreme measures are described which provide seemingly insufficient benefit for their cost, until they are understood in the context of the entire approach.

 ### Representing an iteration